Shaun Derry: Notts County

 Derry was appointed manager at Notts County on 6 November 2013.
 Despite looking destined for relegation, Derry secured Notts's League One status with six wins from the last nine games, a draw on last day of season kept County up by three points.
 He was sacked on 23 March 2015 with Notts County one place above the relegation positions in League One on goal difference and having won only three games in their previous 24 league matches.

 Cambridge United

 Derry was appointed manager of League Two club Cambridge United on 12 November 2015.
 On 9 February 2018, following a poor run of form, Derry left the club by mutual consent.

 Oxford United

 In June 2018, Oxford United announced Derry's appointment as first-team coach, under manager Karl Robinson.
 Derry played, and scored a penalty, during a pre-season friendly victory over Irish club Longford Town in July 2018.

 Crystal Palace

-In September 2019, Derry returned to Crystal Palace as professional development coach in the club's academy system..
+In September 2019, Derry returned to Crystal Palace as professional development coach in the club's academy system.

 Derry was promoted to first team coach under manager Patrick Vieira, but left this role in January 2023.

+Wolverhampton Wanderers

+Derry joined Wolverhampton Wanderers in August 2023 as a first-team coach, forming part of Gary O'Neil's coaching team.
+When O'Neil was sacked on 15 December 2024 Derry, as part of the backroom staff, was also released.

+Personal life

+Derry has a son, Jesse, who plays as a forward for Chelsea Under 21 and is an England under-18 international.